Share this page.

 The Arc of the United States

 The Arc of Livingston-Wyoming is a chapter of The Arc of the United States, a 50+ year-old organization formerly known as the Association for Retarded Citizens of the United States.
-The Arc of the United States is the nation's largest volunteer organization solely devoted to improving the lives of all children and adults with mental retardation and their families.
-The association also fosters research and education regarding the prevention of mental retardation in infants and young children.
+The Arc of the United States is the nation's largest volunteer organization solely devoted to improving the lives of all children and adults with developmental disabilities and their families.
+The association also fosters research and education regarding the prevention of developmental disabilities in infants and young children.